How to setup a Q Root Node

 - You must REMEMBER your password!
 Without the password, it's impossible to decrypt the key!

-Alternatively, you can generate a secret key pair and according file here and save it to the keystore directory manually.
+Alternatively, you can generate a secret key pair and corresponding file here and save it to the /keystore

 Also you may use create-geth-private-key.js